InterWorks/Circles-in-Snowflake/README.md

 y = b + rsin(θ)
 ```

-If we ensure all of our values are small enough to fit on a relatively flat section of the Earth, for example by dividing all of our coordinates and distances by 10,000, then we can reasonably assume that our canvas is a flat two-dimensional plane and plot our circles against it.
+If we ensure all of our values are small enough to fit on a relatively flat section of the Earth, for example by dividing all of our coordinates and distances by Snowflake's approximation of the distance between `(0,0)` and `(0,1)`, then we can reasonably assume that our canvas is a flat two-dimensional plane and plot our circles against it.

 ## Generating Circles on a Geospatial Surface (such as Earth)